 Individual (sporadic) cases

 Individual cases occur from time to time.
 Where only one person is infected then the source of the bacteria is often not found.
-There have been individual cases thought to have been caused by walking past offices with infected air conditioning systems.
-About 2 in 100 cases of lung infection (pneumonia) that occur in previously well people are thought to be due to legionella bacteria.
+There have been individual cases thought to have been caused by walking past offices with infected air-conditioning systems.
+About 2 in 100 cases of pneumonia that occur in previously well people are thought to be due to legionella bacteria.

 Risk factors for developing Legionnaires' disease